 Birthday and Christmas

-Of course, chocolates, alcohol, toys, and flowers are common.
+Let’s start with the obvious ones.
+In Japan, giving and receiving gifts around birthdays and Christmas is typical, too.
+Of course, chocolates, alcohol, toys, and flowers are expected.
 In recent years, many people have started giving potted plants!

 Honmei Choco 本命チョコ